morispi/HG-CoLoR/README.md

       --kmer:           k-mer size for the graph construction (default: 64).
       --solid:          Minimum number of occurrences to consider a k-mer as solid (default: 5).
                         This parameter should be raised accordingly to the short reads coverage and accuracy.
-                        Its default value is adapted for a 50x coverage of short reads with a 1% error rate.
+                        Its default value is adapted for a 50x coverage set of short reads with a 1% error rate.
       --seedsoverlap:   Minimum overlap length to allow the merging of two overlapping seeds (default: k-1).
       --minoverlap:     Minimum overlap length to allow the exploration of an edge of the graph (default: k-5).
       --backtracks:     Maximum number of backtracks (default: 1,000).